shwanpla/ME-405-Term-Project/docs/analysis.rst

 Decision to Refactor
 ---------------------

-Given the time constraints and the need for robust, repeatable performance, the team decided to pivot to a simpler displacement-based odometry approach that did not rely on the IMU.
-This decision prioritized:
+After extensive troubleshooting and multiple attempts to achieve reliable IMU operation, the team made the difficult decision to pivot to a simpler displacement-based odometry approach.
+This was not an abandonment of the sophisticated state estimation framework, but rather a pragmatic response to persistent hardware reliability issues that could not be resolved within project time constraints.
+The substantial groundwork in observer design, sensor fusion theory, and RK4 integration provided valuable insights that informed the final implementation.
+The decision prioritized:

 - Reliability over theoretical optimality
 - Encoder-only state estimation with known accuracy
 - Removal of I²C communication as a single point of failure
+- Preservation of lessons learned from the observer-based approach

 =============================
 Final Approach: Displacement-Based Odometry